 When I first began my public speaking career about six years ago, I wrote out my speeches and then stood behind podiums and read them word for word.
 I slowly grew my confidence one opportunity at a time, standing in my PJs practicing my speeches in my bathroom mirror!
 Then in 2010, I was invited to Orlando, Florida to lead two 75-minute workshops at the National Conference on Student Leadership (NCSL).
 I was excited and a bit terrified, counting down the days until I would make my debut on the national stage.
 To help me get my name out there and grow my speaking business, my husband helped me pay for the conference.
 Then five days before I was scheduled to leave for Orlando, I received some devastating, life-altering news from my family—news that sent my hypersensitive nervous system into overdrive.
 I stopped sleeping, my body trembled and my anxiety shot through the roof.
 I thought to myself, “How can I possibly speak at a national conference in the state I was in?”
 I concluded that I couldn’t.
 That’s when Perfectoria (my inner perfectionist; see my TEDx Talk) took charge.
 To protect me, she attempted to shut down my emotions and transfixed me into stone.
 I was nearly impenetrable.
 No emotion was going to come out of me, and no emotion was going to reach me.

 On day one of the conference, I made it through my first presentation and did well.
 Then I did everything in my power to calm myself so I could sleep before my second presentation the following morning, a brand new presentation that I had never led before.
 I did a high intensity aerobics DVD on my laptop in my hotel to sweat out my anxiety.
 Then I did a Yoga DVD to calm my body down.
 I took a long hot shower.
 I prayed.
 I did a meditation DVD.
 I called my husband to say goodnight.
 I sipped chamomile tea.
 I took a homeopathic sleep aide.
 I fell asleep…for two hours.
 At 2am, I woke up in a panic.
 All of the emotions that I had been stuffing down to make it through the conference came pouring out of me and I burst into tears.
 I began hyperventilating–just like when I had a panic attack on the bathroom floor during a final exam my senior year of college, I was having one again.
 After about an hour, I stood to wash my face.
 With all the empathy I could muster up, I said to my reflection in the mirror, “You’re ok.
 You can get through this and be there for your family when you get home.
 Stay strong.
 I love you.”
 Then I did another meditation DVD, took another shower and meticulously curled my hair.
 I caked on layer upon layer of under eye concealer; then I put on mascara, eyeliner, lipstick and a nice dress and then headed out the door.
 Even though I have 20/20 vision, I stopped by a Walmart at 7am on my way to the conference to try on a pair of reading glasses in an attempt to hide the dark circles under my eyes.
-The glasses (of course!) hurt my eyes and gave me a headache, so I left wondering why on Earth I had thought that was a good idea to begin with.
+The glasses (of course!) hurt my eyes and gave me a headache, I need lenses but just bifocals, so I left wondering why on Earth I had thought that was a good idea to begin with.